Introduction to discrimination

 - ethnic background

-There are also laws which forbid workers from being dismissed or treated less favourably than other workers because they:
+There are also laws which forbid workers from being dismissed or treated less favourably than other workers because they do:

 Types of discrimination